-EFRAG notes that also recommends clarifying how the IASB's proposals would also apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.
+EFRAG also recommends clarifying how the IASB's proposals would also apply to associates and joint ventures in the separate financial statements, which may in some cases raise questions about the applicability of the proposed definitions.

-Excluding the share of profit or loss of equity accounted investments from the operating category
+EFRAG welcomes the IASB's proposal to make a distinction between integral and nonintegral Presenting the share of profit or loss of equity accounted investments below operating profit

-60 EFRAG welcomes the IASB's proposal to make understands from users' feedback that the presentation of a distinction between subtotal of operating profit net of this component provides useful information and will allow for more comparability regarding the operating line.
+60 EFRAG understands from users' feedback that the presentation of a subtotal of operating profit net of this component provides useful information and will allow for more comparability regarding the operating line.
 Therefore, EFRAG supports this approach.

-Definition of integral associates and joint ventures
+Definition of integral associates and joint ventures.
+EFRAG considers that providing such distinction will help

-4061 EFRAG considers that separating the share of profit or loss of integral and nonintegral associates and joint ventures.
-EFRAG considers that providing such distinction will help\provides relevant information to users of financial statements and help them to identifyeasily distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not.
+3861 EFRAG welcomes the IASB efforts to separate the share of profit or loss of integral and non-integral associates and joint ventures, as this could provide relevant information to users of financial statements to identify and help them to distinguish between associates and joint ventures that are closely related to the entity's main business activities and those that are not.